BlueBrain/nexus-web/README.md

 ## Roadmap

+Nexus Web is in active development.

+The main goal is:

+- support all [Nexus v1](https://bluebrain.github.io/nexus/docs/index.html) operations through a graphic interface
+- build a set of tools to ease, simplify and assist with data ingestion, integration and exploration

-Nexus Web is in active development, you can find the roadmap [here](./roadmap.md).
+You can find the roadmap [here](./roadmap.md).

 ## Development